Sephora

 Re: How to control shine after makeup?

 TOO FACED - Primed & Poreless Pressed Powder- I have a super oily t-zone and would be shiny within an hour using regular primer.
-I now use this as the primer base in my T-zone and just kept using my Too Faced Hangover Replenishing Face Primer 1.35 oz/ 40 mLevery where else, but the best part is the powder can be used both to prime and set, so after I've got all my makeup on, I just go back over my T-zone with the powder and it is awesome and super matte.
+I now use this as the primer base in my T-zone and just kept using my TOO FACED - Hangover Replenishing Face Primerevery where else, but the best part is the powder can be used both to prime and set, so after I've got all my makeup on, I just go back over my T-zone with the powder and it is awesome and super matte.
 I consider the Primed & Poreless Pressed Powder my miracle product. 🙂

 Re: How to control shine after makeup?